Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Experiments

 \subsection{Implementation Details}

-We use the ResNet-18 \cite{he2016deep} network pre-trained on the ImageNet \cite{deng2009imagenet:} dataset to extract the 512-dimensional initial visual features of the input images.
-For a fair comparison, neither a fine-tuning operation nor data augmentation is applied to our method and the baseline methods.
+We use the ResNet-18 \cite{he2016deep} network pre-trained on the ImageNet \cite{deng2009imagenet:} dataset to extract the 512-dimensional initial visual features of input images.
+For a fair comparison, neither a fine-tuning operation (including CGE \cite{naeem2021learning}) nor data augmentation is applied to our method and the baseline methods.
 We use the GloVe \cite{pennington2014glove:} model to extract the 300-dimensional linguistic attribute and object features.
-The visual pathway is composed of three fully-connected layers with the output dimensions of 1024 $\rightarrow$ 2048 $\rightarrow$ 1024, and the linguistic pathway (i.e. GCN) is composed of three convolutional layers with the output channel numbers 1024 $\rightarrow$ 2048 $\rightarrow$ 1024.
-In the comparative experiments on the MAD dataset, we simply use the average value of the attribute features to adapt the multi-attribute situation for all of the baseline methods, because they are originally designed to address single-attribute-object composition recognition.
-All of the experiments are performed on an Nvidia RTX 2080Ti GPU.
+The linguistic encoder (i.e., GCN) is composed of two convolutional layers with the output channel numbers 4096 $\rightarrow$ 4096.
+For all three datasets, the initial learning rate is 1e-4 and the model is trained with batch-size 512 for 200 epochs.
+The loss weight $\beta$ is 0.5 for MIT-States and MAD, and 2 for UT-Zappos50K.
+The loss weight $\gamma$ is 0.1 for MIT-States and MAD, and 0.2 for UT-Zappos50K.
+The temperature $\tau$ is 20 for MIT-States, 70 for MAD, and 100 for UT-Zappos50K.
+All of the experiments are performed on an Nvidia RTX 2080Ti GPU with the TensorFlow deep learning platform.